HL7/davinci-ecdx/input/pagecontent/requesting-attachments-code.md

 ##### Supplying the Provider ID(s)

 The Payer communicates the provider ID as either a unique organization/location identifier (e.g., Type 2 NPI) or unique provider identifier (e.g., Type 1 NPI) or both in a *contained* PractitionerRole resource using the [CDex PractitionerRole Profile].
-This contained PractitionerRole is referenced in `Task.owner.reference` using a fixed reference value of "#practitionerrole".
+The contained PractitionerRole is referenced in `Task.owner.reference` using a fixed reference value of "#practitionerrole".

 ~~~
 {% include_relative includelines filename='cdex-task-example19.json' start=43 count=21 linenumber=true %}